Sudano02/GH3-Permadeath-NoFC/README.md

 ## Installation Instructions

 ### Xbox 360
-Simply place the patch in your DLC folder.
+Simply place the patch in your DLC folder (`/Hdd1/Content/0000000000000000/415607F7/00000002`).
 Any DLC or customs currently installed will be ignored by the patch.
 To play them again, simply delete or move the Permadeath patch.

 ### PS3/RPCS3
 Grab your region's PKG file (NTSC or PAL) and install the permadeath patch.
 Any DLC or customs currently installed will be ignored by the patch.
 To play them again, simply delete or move the Permadeath patch.